cakephp/docs/en/plugins.rst

 three plugins, and not the rest.

-Finally, you can also specify a set of defaults for loadAll which will apply to every plugin that doesn't have a more specific cofiguration.
+Finally, you can also specify a set of defaults for loadAll which will apply to every plugin that doesn't have a more specific configuration.

 Load the bootstrap file from all plugins, and the routes from the Blog plugin::